 Diluted net profit / (loss) per share is computed based on the weighted average number of ordinary shares outstanding including the dilutive effect of options.
 Options should be treated as dilutive, when and only when their conversion to ordinary shares would decrease net profit per share from continuing operations.

-ADOPTION OF NEW AND REVISED STANDARDS 2.22
+2.22.
+ADOPTION OF NEW AND REVISED STANDARDS

-New accounting policies and disclosures for 2018
+New accounting policies and disclosures for 2019

-The following new standards and amendments to standards are mandatory for the first time for the financial year beginning on or after January 1, 2018:
+The following new standard is mandatory for the first time for the financial year beginning on or after January 1, 2019: